 In his confession, Taylor said that he, Mathews, Patrick and Mixon went to the apartment to collect a drug debt Lassiter owed to Mixon.
 Gardner, Brown and the Phillips brothers remained outside as lookouts.
 Taylor said that when Lassiter said he didn’t have the money, Patrick shot him—and then shot Haugabook as Taylor and Mixon held her arms.
 Prior to the shooting, Taylor said he met with the others in a park at 7 p.m. to plan their visit to Lassiter.

-That same night, Mathews, Brown, Patrick and Paul Phillips were arrested and gave recorded confessions that conformed to Taylor’s statement.
+Mathews, Brown, Patrick and Paul Phillips were arrested later on December 3 and gave recorded confessions that conformed to Taylor’s statement.

 As Taylor was being taken the police lockup, he told detectives that the confession was false and that he was in jail at the time of the murders after being arrested in a nearby park for fighting.
 Following up on Taylor’s claim that he was in jail at the time of the murders, police found jail records showing that Taylor had indeed been arrested at 6:45 p.m. on November 16, 1992.
 A bond slip with Taylor’s signature was time-stamped at 10 p.m.—more than an hour after the murders.